Charles Haughey: Coalition (1989–1992)

 Ireland was to hold the European Council presidency in 1990.
 The government's intention was to focus on sustainability, but the fall of the Berlin Wall in November 1989 changed its plans.
-Haughey was an enthusiastic supporter of German reunification, and put it on the EC agenda over the objections of Margaret Thatcher and François Mitterand.
+Haughey was an enthusiastic supporter of German reunification, and put it on the EC agenda over the objections of Margaret Thatcher and François Mitterrand.
 A summit at Dublin Castle in June 1990 was widely regarded as a success; a few weeks after reunification in October, German chancellor Helmut Kohl wrote a letter to Haughey thanking him for his "personal support".
 During 1990, Haughey presided over the redevelopment of Government Buildings, insisting on the use of Irish timber, artists, and craftsmen.
 The refurbishment, which cost £17.6 million, later won a number of awards.
 Haughey also steered the regeneration of the Temple Bar district of Dublin after lobbying from the musician Bono, among others.
 Haughey's public image during this period was influenced by Dermot Morgan's depiction of him on the satirical radio programme Scrap Saturday.
 Dialogues with P. J. Mara, played by Owen Roe, portrayed Haughey as venal and vain; they were described by the Haughey biographer Patrick Maume as "an absurd and toothless ogre berating an obsequious P. J. Mara".

 In the late 1980s, Brian Lenihan, a senior Fianna Fáil minister, became sick with liver disease.
 By 1989, he was gravely ill.
 Lenihan needed a transplant at the Mayo Clinic in the United States, likely to cost up to £200,000, or he would die within weeks.
 At Haughey's behest, the money for Lenihan's operation was soon collected from businessmen sympathetic to Fianna Fáil; it later emerged that more than half of Lenihan's fund ended up in Haughey's own accounts.
 After his transplant, Lenihan made a good recovery, and in September 1990, he was nominated as Fianna Fáil's candidate for the presidential election.
 Initially the heavy favourite to win, Lenihan's campaign ran aground over whether or not he had contacted outgoing president Patrick Hillery by telephone to prevent a Dáil dissolution in 1982.
 With his memory likely affected by anti-rejection drugs, Lenihan told contradictory stories.
-The Progressive Democrats expected him to clarify that he did call Hillery, a story well-known in political circles, but he persisted in disputing the claim.
+The Progressive Democrats expected him to clarify that he did call Hillery, a story well known in political circles, but he persisted in disputing the claim.
 With the coalition at risk, Haughey sacked Lenihan from the government.
 Lenihan remained a presidential candidate; though he lost the election to Mary Robinson, a sympathy factor following his dismissal was credited with giving him a respectable 44 per cent of the vote.
 Fianna Fáil had never previously lost a presidential contest, and afterwards, party members started to consider life after Haughey.